 - Medicare Advantage Bundles: CJR hospitals may also use their experience in CJR to develop favorable bundled payment arrangements with Medicare Advantage payers.
 CJR hospitals will have years of data with national and regional comparison information and a robust operational infrastructure that they can leverage to negotiate bundled payment models with Medicare Advantage payers.

-CMS’s actions this fall indicate that the agency is doubling down on a future that includes episode payment models.
+CMS’s actions this spring indicate that the agency is doubling down on a future that includes episode payment models.

 Providers in mandatory or voluntary CJR models should take the time to carefully consider which aspects of their programs are working well and how they can continue to build upon their successes.
 Mandatory hospitals should build upon their historical strategies, such as post-acute network development, while using claims and electronic health record data to identify future opportunities in Year 6 of the model.
 Voluntary hospitals will want to concentrate on expanding their CJR activities into new models.